 Deadline to Apply: Monday February 3, 2020

-Please note that you will need to submit an official copy of your most recent Carleton University transcript.
+Please note that you will need to submit a copy of your most recent Carleton University transcript.

 (in order by country)

 |Scholarship Name||Country||Value||More Information|

 |Canada-China Scholars’ Exchange Program||China||Global Affairs Canada and the Chinese Ministry of Education are offering short-term scholarships to Canadians wishing to study abroad in China.
 Scholarships are awarded for studies, research, language studies or a combination of studies and language studies at participating Chinese institutions.||Government of Canada – Canada-China Scholars’ Exchange Program|

 |ICETEX||Colombia||Full scholarships for Spanish speaking (level B2 on DELE exam) foreign students interested in pursuing graduate diploma studies, Masters or PhD programs in the best universities in Colombia.